Have you ever read something that made you think the person who wrote it was reading your mind?

-Since reddit is completely free and powers communities called subreddits where a group of people discuss common topics, reddit is ripe with opportunity for any marketer.
+Since Reddit is completely free and powers communities called subreddits where a group of people discusses common topics, it is ripe with opportunity for any marketer.

 You can see the amount of “upvotes” between the arrows on the left-hand side of the post, which gauges the popularity of the post.

 With this data, you can create content that will delight your audience by helping them achieve the results they want.
 What would be more compelling to you as somebody struggling to get enough energy during the day – a headline that the content creator obviously guessed at, or a piece of content that actually addresses what you’re struggling with?